 What is the cost of disability insurance?

-The cost varies depending on several factors, such as your age, health, occupation, and the amount of coverage you choose.
-In general, the younger you are, the lower your premiums will be.
+The cost varies depending on factors such as age, health, occupation, and the coverage you choose.
+For example, the younger you are, the lower your premiums.
 However, your premiums will be higher if you have a more hazardous occupation.

 The differences between disability insurance and Social Security disability benefits.